oracle/graal/tools/docs/Insight-Manual.md

 The **Insight** functionality is offered as a technology preview and requires one to use `--experimental-options` to enable the `--insight` instrument.
-Never the less, the compatibility of the **Insight** API exposed via the `agent` object is treated seriously.
+Never the less, the compatibility of the **Insight** API exposed via the `insight` object is treated seriously.

 The [documentation](https://www.graalvm.org/tools/javadoc/com/oracle/truffle/tools/agentscript/AgentScript.html)
-of the `agent` object properties and functions is available as part of its [javadoc](https://www.graalvm.org/tools/javadoc/com/oracle/truffle/tools/agentscript/AgentScript.html#VERSION).
+of the `insight` object properties and functions is available as part of its [javadoc](https://www.graalvm.org/tools/javadoc/com/oracle/truffle/tools/agentscript/AgentScript.html#VERSION).

 Future versions will add new features, but whatever has